Dellner: Global supplier of fully automatic rail couplers

 Dellner's coupling business in Sweden has traded under various names over the years.
 In 1952, the Engineering Bureau Dellner was renamed Runnvika Mechanical Workshop.
 Later, the coupling business traded under the legal names Jan Dellner & Co, AB Dellner Malmco and finally as Dellner Couplers AB.
 In 1992, Dellner Invest AB was founded as an umbrella company for Dellner Couplers.

 After the collapse of the Soviet Union and the economic opening of Eastern Europe, Dellner expanded into the countries of the former Warsaw Pact.
 After 1997, Poland became an important location for Dellner, with a branch in Gdynia at which an increasing amount of production capacity was created in subsequent years.

 In 2003, the holding company Dellner Invest acquired a Swedish company called Precima, a specialist in dampers and buffers for trains and other industrial applications.
 The Precima business was integrated into a newly founded subsidiary called Dellner Dampers, which formed a new business unit of Dellner Invest.

 In 2009, Dellner Invest acquired a British gangway systems manufacturer called Woodville, and created a new business unit of Dellner Invest called Dellner Woodville.

 Until 2019, Dellner Couplers and Dellner Dampers were both part of the holding company Dellner Invest, which also included the companies Dellner Brakes, Dellner Woodville and Pintsch Bubenzer (50 percent).

 In June 2019, EQT Infrastructure acquired Dellner Couplers, together with its global subsidiaries including Dellner Dampers from Dellner Invest.
 These two companies now operate under the Dellner Couplers brand.

 Since then, the remaining companies of the parent holding company Dellner Invest (as well as some newly created companies) have been operating under the umbrella of the newly founded Dellner Group.

 Dellner Couplers and Dellner Group are two entirely separate companies.
 Whereas Dellner Couplers is focused on providing train connection systems, Dellner Group is focused on delivering brakes, hydraulics, polymers and glass for various industries and the transportation sector.

 In early 2021, Dellner acquired the couplers business of CAF MiiRA, a subsidiary of the Spanish train and bus producer Construcciones y Auxiliar de Ferrocarriles.

-In March 2025, it was announced that Wabtec would buy Dellner Couplers for USD 960 million.
+In March 2025, EQT announced that Dellner Couplers would be acquired by Wabtec.
+The company's acquisition by Wabtec was finalised in February 2026, in an agreement worth $960 million.